 Or it may be you took a hiatus, to travel and enjoy the world.

-Whatever it is, am sure it made you put off most tasks or the work you performed.
-Be it your job as a social media manager or any role you had.
+Whatever it is, I am sure it made you put off most tasks or the work you performed.
+Be it your job as a social media manager or any other role you had.

 So how do you get back on social media after a break without feeling overwhelmed, baffled, and a total newbie in this field?

 So you have planned all your ideas and decided that it is time to go back to social media management.
 You have also made a case to your spouse or family members with excitement.

 The feeling of making a comeback has died down.
 Now you’re asking yourself what next?